avh4/elm-program-test/docs/cmds.md

 we have to provide a function of type `effect -> List TestContext.SimulatedEffect`.
 But the effect type of our program
-(the type that `init` and `update` return as the second item in the tuple) is currently `Cmd Msg` -- which is a type that is not possible toinspect the values of.
+(the type that `init` and `update` return as the second item in the tuple) is currently `Cmd Msg` -- which is a type that is not possible to inspect the values of.
 So first we'll need to make a new type which can represent all the effects our program can produce, then we can implement the required function, and then we'll be able to inspect and simulate those effects in our tests.